dramforever/droid-nixos/README.md

 **Experimental project**: This thing probably doesn't work.
 Use at your own risk, especially risk of destroying your virtual machine.

+See also <https://github.com/nix-community/nixos-avf> which is probably better anyway.

 ## What on earth is this?

 Google shipped a "Linux development environment" to Pixel devices around March 2025.